Ubikitina/Spark-Essentials/README.md

 # Spark Essentials
-This repository contains a guide to Apache Kafka, covering various topics from fundamentals to advanced concepts.
+This repository contains a guide to Apache Spark, covering various topics from fundamentals to advanced concepts.

 ## Overview
 *This repository is currently under construction, so this section will be updated shortly.
 In the meantime, you can browse the markdown files in the repository to find the content.*